 Once the course run has been submitted, you may register additional learners within the registration timescales.
-Any registrations made outside of these timescales will be liable for late registrations charges. (for guidance please refer to the Secure Portal Guidance).
+Any registrations made outside of these timescales will be liable for late registrations charges (for guidance please refer to the Secure Portal Guidance available on the Portal).
 Should you identify learners that have been missed following the end date of the course; you will need to contact the Open Awards team.